 ENG 3313.
 Software Documentation for Computer Science Majors.
 A companion to CS 3398, covering the composition techniques, including planning, organization, revision, standard language use, and audience identification problems necessary for producing the required documents and reference manuals for software documentation.
 (WI).

 ENG 3315.
 Introduction to Creative Writing.
 A critical seminar for writers of fiction, poetry, and articles.
 Creativity, criticism, and revision are emphasized.
 (WI).

 ENG 3316.
 Film Studies.
 Comparative study of films and/or novels adapted to films.
 Repeatable once when topic varies.
 (WI).

 ENG 3318.
-Theories of Writing and Rhetoric.
-This course focuses on theories central to the study and practice of writing and rhetoric.
+Approaches to Writing and Rhetoric.
+This course focuses on approaches central to the study and practice of writing and rhetoric.
 Emphases vary but might include Composition Theory, Theories of Technical Communication, Chicano/a Rhetorics, Literacy Studies.
 Repeatable with different emphases for up to 9 hours of English credit.
 (WI).

 ENG 3319.
 The Development of English.
 Origin and growth of the English language with particular attention to phonological, morphological, and grammatical changes; history of dialects, spelling, and dictionaries; sources of vocabulary.

 ENG 3320.
 Theory and Criticism.
 A study of theoretical and critical approaches, from Aristotle to the present, applied to literary and visual texts.
 Repeatable once when topic varies.
 (WI).